passivestar/godot-minimal-theme/README.md

 ## Installation

 - Click `Releases` on the right and download the `.tres` file.
-Use the high ppi version for high pixel density (i.e if you have on a laptop with a 4k display)
+Use the high ppi version for high pixel density (i.e if you're on a laptop with a 4k display)
 - In Godot open `Editor Settings -> Interface -> Theme`, and choose the downloaded theme in the Editor Theme field

 ## Recommended settings